Handsome Lake: Brings a Message of Gaihwi:io ("Good Word")

 Handsome Lake abolished societal sins, attempting to cleanse the tribes of all immoral actions.
 He threatened his people in order to show them the error of their ways.
-He insisted that Iroquois people must refrain from drinking, marital abuse, abortion, spouse and child abandonment, selling of land, overconsumption, factory farms, and witchcraft.
+He insisted that Iroquois people must refrain from drinking, marital abuse, abortion, spouse and child abandonment, selling of land, overconsumption, intensive animal farming, and witchcraft.

 The rise of Handsome Lake's Way of Life was more successful than most religions during that time because his code combined traditional Iroquois way of life with Quaker values.
 Despite the clear presence of Christian values in his teachings, it is unclear how much contact with Christianity Handsome Lake had previous to his visions.
 His way of life stressed survival without the sacrifice of the Iroquois identity, and recognized the need to make adjustments in order to survive in their changing world.
 Handsome Lake's ideals were eye opening and majority of people agreed with him.
 Those who opposed the code had reasons to believe that Handsome Lake was giving up on their old ways by altering the character of their way of life.
 They saw Handsome Lake's new ideals as abandoning their history and forfeiting to Quaker ideals because Handsome Lake did not believe that they could survive with the world evolving around them.

-The Code of Handsome Lake was one of the most successful uprisings during the time.
-His Code combined traditional Iroquois way of life values with Christian values, and then-President Thomas Jefferson gave his endorsement to Handsome Lake's code in 1803.
+Then-President Thomas Jefferson gave his endorsement to Handsome Lake's code in 1802.
 With the help of Handsome Lake’s relatives, his visions were written down and published in 1850.
 The Code of Handsome Lake remains practiced among the Seneca and is considered to be a traditional Indian way of life.
 Beginning in the 1820s, it became traditional for the Code to be recited every September at Tonawanda in the Seneca Nation.